On the Present Status of Inflationary Cosmology: Acknowledgement

 \section{Acknowledgement}

 We acknowledge stimulating discussions with R. Bond, C. Burness, J.J.
 Carrasco, M.Cort\^es, G.~Efstathiou, F. Finelli, W. Freedman, C. Hill, C.L.
 Kuo, A. Liddle, V. Mukhanov, F. Quevedo, D. Roest, E. Silverstein, T.~Wrase, and Y. Yamada.
-This work was supported by SITP and by NSF Grant PHY-2310429.
+This work was supported by the Leinweber Institute for Theoretical Physics at Stanford and by NSF Grant PHY-2310429.
 It is an extended version of the talk given at the Lema\^itre Conference 2024 ``Black Holes, Gravitational Waves and Space-Time Singularities'' at Specola Vaticana.
 We are grateful to the organizers for their support and hospitality.